ferranpalma/Environment-Setup-Files/README.md

 The setup also uses [Mason](https://github.com/williamboman/mason.nvim) in combination with [NvimLspConfig](https://github.com/neovim/nvim-lspconfig) to manage and configure LSP servers.

-Each plugin is installed on it's own file.
+Each plugin is installed on its own file.
 However, some of the most outstanding are:

 #### Harpoon
 [Harpoon](https://github.com/ThePrimeagen/harpoon) is a plugin that allows you to naviagte between a small set of files in a very fast way.